 Computer hardware and software concepts including operating systems, spreadsheets, presentation software, database, Web page development and the integration of some or all of these processes.
 This course will examine the place of technology within organizations, telecommunications, systems development, and social/ethical issues.
-Prerequisites: Pre-Accounting, Pre-Business Administration, Accounting, or Business Administration major.
+Prerequisite: Pre-Business Administration, Pre-Accounting, Business Administration, or Accounting majors only.

-BSAD 234 - Legal Environment of Business 3 hours
+BSAD 234 - Legal Environment of Business

 General overview of the American legal system.
 Government regulation of business: antitrust, employment, labor, and environmental law, contracts, real and personal property, international law.
-Prerequisite: Major in Pre-business Administration, Pre-Accounting, or admission into the minor in Business Administration program.